Choice Architecture

 Cass Sunstein

-Working alongside Thaler to develop Nudges and expand on choice architecture, Cass Sunstein has not only worked on behavioral economics, but he is also an American legal scholar.4 Sunstein received his J.D. from Harvard Law School and has since worked on administrative, behavioral, constitutional, environmental, employment, and labor law.
-His impressive history landed him a position with the Obama administration from 2009 to 2012, working as the Administrator to the White House Office of Information and Regulatory Affairs.
+Working alongside Thaler to develop nudges and expand on choice architecture, Cass Sunstein has not only worked on behavioral economics, but he is also an American legal scholar.4 Sunstein received his J.D. from Harvard Law School and has since worked on administrative, behavioral, constitutional, environmental, employment, and labor law.
+His impressive history landed him a position with the Obama administration from 2009 to 2012, working as the Administrator of the White House Office of Information and Regulatory Affairs.
 Sunstein has advised officials at the European Commission, the World Bank, and the United Nations regarding law and public policy.
 He is also an advisor to the UK’s Behavioural Insights Team, further applying his expertise in behavioral economics.

 Controversies